 If I were to teach a formal course in filmmaking, I would call it “Never Has So Much Been Done With So Little, By So Few.”
-In my film school, you wouldn’t have to buy course materials.
-On the first day of film school, I would give each student a legal pad, some pencils and a small sharpener.
+In my film education, you wouldn’t have to buy course materials.
+On the first day of film education, I would give each student a legal pad, some pencils and a small sharpener.
 Those would serve as your writing tools.
 And instead of books, a smartphone and the iMovie app would be all you need.
 Although if you wanted to download it, a copy of Final Draft may make things easier.

 Your smartphone would serve as your camera and sound system.
 And for your initial filmmaking assignment, I would make it so you could only use available lighting, like lamps or street lights, or the sun.

-Your First Film School Assignment
+Your First Film Education Assignment

 Write a 5 page script, then shoot it on your smartphone.
 After that, edit your footage with iMovie.
 And then upload the footage to YouTube so we can all review it it.
 From there, we could spend the rest of the first class on they really basic stuff: Be careful of backlight.
 Avoid crossing the line.